We look at every different benchmark

 Besides Omnibox, features like Live Caption (automatically displays captions for English video and audio) and a built-in Spell Checker trump over Microsoft Edge.

-Both Chrome and Edge support native data synchronization across all devices connected to your Google and Microsoft account respectively.
+Both Chrome and Edge support native data synchronization across all devices connected to your Google and Microsoft accounts respectively.
 However, Chrome’s synchronization options are a little more robust than Edge’s.

 Currently, Microsoft Edges supports the synchronization of saved/favorite pages, browser settings, personal info, passwords, browsing history, open tabs, extensions, and collections.

-Chrome, on the other hand, offers over 11 synchronization options—apps, bookmarks, extensions, history, settings, theme, reading list, open tabs, passwords, addresses, phone number, payment methods, and so on.
+Chrome, on the other hand, offers over 11 synchronization options—apps, bookmarks, extensions, history, settings, theme, reading list, open tabs, passwords, addresses, phone numbers, payment methods, and so on.

 Privacy and Security

 Chrome has impressive features dedicated to protecting users’ data from malicious websites, but Microsoft Edge’s security and privacy options take the cake.
 Dig through Chrome’s privacy and security menu and you’ll find two Safe Browsing modes: Enhanced and Standard protection.
 Both forms of protection safeguard your Mac, accounts, and data against dangerous websites and extensions.

 Chrome also has a “Password Leak Protection” utility that monitors your online accounts and notifies you of potential data breaches.

 Edge offers more tiers of Tracking Prevention—Basic, Balanced, and Strict—that block harmful ads and websites.